Fast Bankruptcy Service in Hawaii

-It’s illegal for private or government employers to discriminate against you just because you filed for Chapter 7 or Chapter 13 bankruptcy.
-Additionally, no governmental agency can refuse to grant you a driver’s license, a permit, student loans or similar governmental grant.
+It’s illegal for private or government employers to discriminate against those who have filed for Chapter 7 or Chapter 13 bankruptcy.
+Therefore, no governmental agency can refuse to grant you a driver’s license, a permit, student loans or similar governmental grant.

-What is a fraudulent transfer, and how could I have committed one accidentally before filing under Chapter 7?
+What is a fraudulent transfer, and how could I have committed one accidentally before filing?

 A fraudulent transfer is a transfer made by a debtor with the intent or effect of reducing the assets available to creditors.
-For instance a debtor might attempt to repay a loan to a friend or family member when those funds rightfully ought to be divided between all the debtor’s creditors.
-Fraudulent transfer law exists both in and outside of bankruptcy.
-A trustee has the power to undo or nullify (“avoid”) transfers of the debtor made with actual intent to hinder, delay, or defraud creditors, and certain transfers for which the debtor did not receive a reasonably equivalent value in exchange for the transfer.
+For example, a debtor might attempt to repay a loan to a friend or family member when those funds rightfully ought to be divided between all the creditors.
+This law exists both in and outside of bankruptcy.
+Most importantly, trustees have the power to undo or nullify transfers of the debtor made with actual intent to hinder, delay, or defraud creditors.

 What does the Chapter 7 trustee do as it relates to my case?

 The United States Trustee is responsible for oversight of the bankruptcy process as a whole.
-The United States Trustee’s duties are to maintain and supervise a panel of private trustees (usually, but not always, private attorneys) to serve in Chapter 7 cases.
-The United States Trustee appoints the trustee from a panel of private trustees.
+Trustee’s duties are to maintain and supervise a panel of private trustees to serve in Chapter 7 cases.

 A Chapter 7 Trustee is responsible for representing the interests of the debtor’s estate and creditors as a whole.
-You will meet the Chapter 7 Trustee appointed to your case at the creditor’s meeting, the one simple, but mandatory hearing that you must attend with your attorney.
+Because of this, you will meet the Chapter 7 Trustee appointed to your case at the creditor’s meeting, the one simple, but mandatory hearing that you must attend with your attorney.

 Can I discharge my student loans in Chapter 7?

-Student loans are no longer dischargeable in any chapter of bankruptcy unless you can prove that repaying the loan creates an undue hardship on you or your family.
 Prior law allowed their discharge once they had been in pay status for 7 years.
-The law changed in the fall of 1994.
+However, the law changed in the fall of 1994.
+Subsequently, student loans are no longer dischargeable in any chapter of bankruptcy unless you can prove that repaying the loan creates an undue hardship on you or your family.

 In my experience, if you can walk and talk, you are probably going to have to pay back your student loans.
 Proving hardship usually requires showing that you can’t provide a minimum standard of living for yourself and your dependents if you have to repay the loan.
-A Chapter 7 filing should have no effect on such collections.
+In other words, chapter 7 filing should have no effect on such collections.